A21 safety package

 Scotney Castle to north of Flimwell

-Following feedback from the local community, we’re proposing a light-touch solution at these locations.
-We’ll be putting up new signs to alert drivers earlier as they approach the junction, and changes to the road markings to reduce overtaking and lane changes.
-We’re also looking at reducing the speed limit through this section of road.
+Working along-side the local community, we've put up new signs to alert drivers earlier as they approach junctions, and changed the road markings to reduce overtaking and lane changes.
+We’ve also reduce the speed limit through this section of road.

 Ashdene Garages